larics/pcl_pattern_matching/README.md

 ### Detection demonstration

-On the left picture the green arrow indicates the pose of the target 3D model pattern.
-On the left side a top-down projection of the organized pointcloud is shown with an outlined pattern match.
+On the left the green arrow indicates the pose of the target 3D model pattern, while on the right side a top-down projection of the organized pointcloud is shown with an outlined pattern match.

 ```bash
 roscore